swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 With the appearance of reader conditionals in Clojure 1.7.0 I got the bug over the summer to make ClojureScript self-compile.
-While it may seem like a feat to outsiders, ClojureScript was always ready for self-compilation and the work was pretty boring.
+While it may seem like a feat to outsiders, ClojureScript was always ready for self compilation and the work was pretty boring.
 The repercussions however are only starting to be understood.
 Some great examples of the power of optional bootstrapping are the winning [Clojure Cup entry](http://landofquil.we-do-fp.berlin) and a new